10211 Lake Shore Boulevard

 The 6,000 square-foot home with white Grecian columns adorning the expansive porch sat on a little over one acre.
 The house featured five bedrooms and three and one-half bathrooms.

-Dornback Realty acquired the home from Ann Britton on March 24, 1961.
+Dornback Realty acquired the home from the estate of Ann Britton on March 24, 1961.

-George and Sandra Coghill acquired the home on August 12, 1976, and lived there through 1998.
+George and Sandra Coghill acquired the home from Dornback Realty on August 12, 1976.

 10211 Bratenahl LLC acquired the manor home on May 8, 2015